 What Did I Miss in State College, PA?

 As always, I can never fit EVERYTHING I want to do into my stay or itinerary.
-This was a pretty amazing, action packed three nights and four days though.
+This was a pretty amazing, action-packed three nights and four days though.
 Of note, I feel like I really missed out on hiking Mount Nittany and getting to the lookout point.
 From there, you can see all of State College.
-It’s not a hike my kid’s were necessarily interested in doing after all the non stop action we had seen over the past couple days.
+It’s not a hike my kids were necessarily interested in doing after all the non-stop action we had seen over the past couple of days.

 Would I come back here?
-Yes I would!
+Yes, I would!
 I think Pennsylvania has a bad rap by association of being in the USA.
 It’s a shame.
-The kids got to speak to people and realize that Americans are not all what we see on some far right wing media outlets.
-American are actually as cool as we are (Canadians).
+The kids got to speak to people and realize that Americans are not all that we see on some far-right-wing media outlets.
+American is actually as cool as we are (Canadians).
 And the landscape looks so similar.
 It’s like we’re in Canada but with different currency and a slight accent – us and them.